bin-nuance-bat/project/firebase/README.md

 ## Deployment

-The following commands.
-If you haven't built your code, you will get an error when it
+The following command will update your firebase with the changes specified above.
+If you haven't built your code, you will get an error when it tries to deploy the site to hosting, but this will still allow you to run the site via localhost.
 ```
 {HONESTY_DIR} $ firebase deploy
 ```